freenas/freenas-docs/userguide/storage.rst

 **Promote Dataset:** only applies to clones.
 When a clone is promoted, the origin filesystem becomes a clone of the clone making it possible to destroy the filesystem that the clone was created from.
-Otherwise, a clone can not be destroyed while its origin filesystem exists.
+Otherwise, a clone cannot be destroyed while the origin filesystem exists.

 **Destroy Dataset:** clicking the :guilabel:`Destroy Dataset` button causes the browser window to turn red to indicate that this is a